History of Idar: During Mughal Empire

 When he went to Delhi, Gopaldas left his family at the hamlet of a cowherd named Valo.
 On growing up Gopaldas' sons made the hamlet their headquarters, calling it Valasna after the cowherd, and gradually encroached on the country round till their lands included the estates of great and little Valasna.
 At the same time Kalianmal, the ruler of Idar, conquered from Mewar the districts of Panavda, Pahari, Javas, Jora, Pathia, Valecha and others that had been brought under Mewar in the reign of Viramdev.
 Kalianmal was succeeded by his son Rao Jagannath.
-During Kalianmal's rule two political parties had been formed, one including the proprietors of Vasai, Mondeti, and Kariadaru supported by tho chiefs of Poshina and Derol; and the other including Garibdas, the Rehvar Thakor of Ranasau, the chief Muslim Kasbatis of Idar, and Motichand Shah, proprietor of Vadali.
+During Kalianmal's rule two political parties had been formed, one including the proprietors of Vasai, Mondeti, and Kariadaru supported by tho chiefs of Poshina and Derol; and the other including Garibdas, the Rehvar Thakor of Ranasan, the chief Muslim Kasbatis of Idar, and Motichand Shah, proprietor of Vadali.
 In these times (about 1650) the Mughal governors of Gujarat began to levy the Idar tribute more regularly than before, and Vetal Bharot of Baroda was the Emperor's security for the Idar chiefs.
 This security became in time his creditor for so large an amount that the determined to get rid of him, and bringing a charge of fornication against him, drove him out of Idar.
 Upon this Vetal going to Delhi sought tho Emperor's help, promising to bring Idar into his hands.
 The Emperor ordered Murad Baksh, then Viceroy of Ahmedabad, (1654–1657), to help Vetal with 5000 horse.
 The Rao's agent at the court of Delhi sent word of the threatened danger.
 But on Vetal's assurance that the rumour was false, the Rao made no preparation.
 Soon after, Murad Baksh appeared, and, the Rao retiring to Pol, Idar was taken without a blow (1656).
 Placing a Muslim officer Syed Hatho in command, Prince Murad continued the Idar ministers in the management of affairs.
 Soon after, in his retreat at Pol, Rao Jagannath died.